Stereopoly/history/docs/environment.md

 #### Slavery

-Slavery: Slavery plagued the country, but was also something that attracted many white farmers.
+Slavery plagued the country, but was also something that attracted many white farmers.
 The cheap labor that slavery provided and the legality of slavery in many states drew many people toward the southern states which were also good for agriculture due their soil and expansion of land.

 * Missouri Compromise: The Missouri Compromise developed the 36’30 line that said any states added to the Union that were geographically above that line were to be free states, and those states admitted to the Union that were below that line would be slave states.
 It changed the flow of slavery and the influx of farmers toward those southern states where slavery was allowed.
 * Kansas-Nebraska Act: This Act repealed the Missouri Compromise.
 It said that states could choose themselves whether they wanted to allow slavery or make it illegal, rather than the line that had decided that before this act.
 This act was brutal and lead to Bleeding Kansas, but it also meant that many farmers began travelling around and living in these new states to help the votes go towards the side of making slavery legal so that politically, slave states would carry more power than free states (more of them).